 Dallara and Stanzani designed a novel steel tub chassis that could place Bizzarrini’s V12 engine immediately behind the driver transversely.
 They took inspiration from the Lola GT and the Austin Mini.

-They delayed bringing their idea up to Ferruccio’s attention believing that such a car would probably be too expensive, and would likely distract focus from the company’s objectives.
+They delayed bringing their idea up to Ferruccio’s attention believing that such a vehicle would probably be too expensive, and would likely distract focus from the company’s objectives.
 Ferruccio had a strict no-racing stance.
 In fact, he wrote a policy in the company’s bylaws prohibiting racing, wanting to avoid the expensive development required to compete with Ford and Ferrari at Le Mans.

 When they finally mentioned the idea to Lamborghini, he allowed the three to go ahead with the project, known internally as the P400, believing it might be useful if for nothing more than as a potential marketing tool.